 There are several activities to do after an interview, but sending an email or making a phone call a day after your job interview is a good habit.
 It keeps your name fresh with the employer and shows that you valued your time with them during the interview.
 It doesn’t need to be probing, but rather just a thank-you for their time and the opportunity to go in and chat about the job.
 Customize your correspondence with them, so you sound more human.
 There are so many templates available online that potential employers can spot when applicants use them.

 There are a number of aspects involved in securing your dream job.
 Fast & Focused Resume Service will help you develop a dynamite resume that gets you in the door towards a phenomenal job interview.
-Contact us with your career goals in mind, and we’ll get to work!
+Contact me with your career goals in mind and we’ll get to work!